The-OpenROAD-Project/OpenLane/designs/README.md

 This implies that if the (PDK)_(PDK_VARIANT)_config.tcl doesn't exist the flow would resume normally with only the global config.tcl.

 This structure allows for storing the best configurations for a given design on all different PDKs and their PDK_VARIANTs.
 The best configuration for a given design differ from one PDK and PDK_VARIANT to another.
 For this reason, upon installing a new PDK/PDK_VARIANT or a new design, an exploration should be run on different configuration parameters to reach the best configuration.
-The script that enables this is [here](#Regression).
+The script that enables this is [here][1].
 After running the exploration, you will find in the logs two .csv newly generated files: {tag}_{timestamp}.csv and {tag}_{timestamp}_best.csv.
 The configuration name reported in the _best.csv file contains the best added configurations to the current run of the given design using the specified PDK/PDK_VARIANT.

 Two scripts were created for this purpose: